 How has teaching in settings of incarceration changed both your students and you?

 Teaching Writer Susanne Paola Antonetta: It is deeply meaningful to our students to know their work is being shared outside of their facilities.
 I always begin classes with new students by telling them we consider this outreach part of our project with Underground Writing.
-They want to be sure they’ll know if and when their work is presented outside of their walls.
 These broadsides will feel like a heartline to the world they can no longer see and interact with.
 And it changes them, they always tell me, to get the words down on paper.
 To find new ways of thinking about their situation and who they are.